Navy bean

-The navy bean, haricot, pearl haricot bean, Boston bean, white pea bean, or pea bean is a variety of the common bean (Phaseolus vulgaris) native to the Americas, where it was first domesticated.
+The navy bean, haricot bean, Jigna bean, pearl haricot bean, Boston bean, white pea bean, or pea bean is a variety of the common bean (Phaseolus vulgaris) native to the Americas, where it was first domesticated.
 It is a dry white bean that is smaller than many other types of white beans, and has an oval, slightly flattened shape.
-It features in such dishes as baked beans, various soups such as Senate bean soup, and even pies.
+It features in such dishes as baked beans, various soups such as Senate bean soup, and bean pies.

-The green bean plants that produce navy beans may be either of the bush type or vining type, depending on which cultivar they are.
+The plants that produce navy beans may be either of the bush type or vining type, depending on the cultivar.

 History

 The name "Navy bean" is an American term coined because the US Navy has served the beans as a staple to its sailors since the mid-1800s.

 In Australia, navy bean production began during World War II when it became necessary to find an economical way of supplying a nutritious food to the many troops—especially American troops—based in Queensland.
 The United States military maintained a large base in Kingaroy and had many bases and camps throughout south-east Queensland.
 It actively encouraged the widespread planting of the beans.
 Kingaroy is known as the Baked Bean Capital of Australia.
 Another popular name for the bean during this time was "the Yankee bean".